RIPLEY’S AQUARIUM OF THE SMOKIES

 The aquarium’s centerpiece is Shark Lagoon, where some of the ocean’s most wondrous species swim together in nearly a million gallons of water.
 Black tips, nurse sharks and bonnethead sharks are just some of the varieties that make their home in Ripley’s waters.
 While visitors can easily look down into Shark Lagoon, the best way to see it is from underneath, courtesy of the world’s longest underwater aquarium tunnel.
 Guests are transported through the lagoon along a 340-foot moving walkway, completely but safely surrounded by dozens of sharks as they swim by, seemingly close enough to touch.

-In addition to the tour, guests can explore the aquarium’s Cargo Hold gift shop and two food concessions—the Feeding Frenzy snack bar and The Veranda restaurant.
+In addition to the tour, guests can explore the aquarium’s Cargo Hold gift shop and enjoy a bite to eat at the Feeding Frenzy snack bar.
 The aquarium is available for a variety of group meetings and youth programs, such as “Sleep With The Sharks,” where young guests get to camp out overnight in the underwater tunnel in Shark Lagoon.

-But we don’t expect you to sleep with the sharks, necessarily when you come to town.
-Heartland has a wide selection of cabin rentals in Gatlinburg, all of which are guaranteed to keep you high and dry at night.
+But we don’t expect you to sleep with the sharks.
+Heartland has a wide selection of cabin rentals in Gatlinburg, all of which are guaranteed to keep you dry!